Catishere/karaoke-master/README.md

 ## FAQ (I made that up I dont get any questions)

+Q: When I click to search any song the app hangs on the loading screen, why?\
+A: It's probably a firewall issue, run the app as administrator.

 Q: All music downloads are failing, how to fix this?\
 A: Press Update youtube-dl in the menu and hope for a miracle.